Work-Shop-Resoures/landing-page/index.markdown

 - **Boundary Scan & JTAGs?
 What are those?** — Richard
 - **What is Zig?
 Zig tooling?**
 - **Home automation exploration** — Matt Virus
-- **Tigard tooling information** — thanks to the kind stranger who gifted us one (and for the candy!)
+- **Tigard tooling information** — thanks to the kind stranger who gifted us one!
+(Us weirdos love taking candy from strangers!)

 ---